FlorianDelconte/uNet_reliefmap/README.md

 python3 train_kfold.py
 ```
 ## TEST our u-net with test DATA
-You can test visualy the training using this command :
+You can test models with this command :
 ```
 python3 predict.py pathToReliefMapTest PathToModel treshold
 ```